So I won't lie, I have been surprised at how little I seemed to be affected by the poverty around me.

 2) How could I possibly ignore the incredibly poverty around me and enjoy the rich life in Cambodia?
 Or anywhere?
 I almost cried in the vehicle at the thought.

-You see, it's not that I have not been affected by the poverty.
-I have been aware of it all along, and my response has been to view each person as equal in worth and value.
+t all along, and my response has been to view each person as equal in worth and value.
 So being in a position where I was appearing like an ignorant North American... it was painful.
 I'm not opposed to riches entirely (obviously), but I am opposed to the rich forgetting that there are those who have little to nothing, and their blessing could bless others as well.

 Sigh.